Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 IMPORTANT: Export to Google Calendar won't work locally.
 I only whitelisted my own domain (https://c-ronics.com) for the use of the API with my client-id.

+### Deployment of project

+I deployed the project on https://www.hetzner.de on my domain c-ronics.com, taking the following steps:

+1. Download the project from GitHub:
+    1.1 Open the repository on GitHub
+    1.2 Click the button "Clone or download" > download ZIP
+    1.3 Unpack the ZIP-File

+2. Upload the project to the host
+    2.1 Open the host's server in Cyberduck (cyberduck.io)
+    2.2 Create a new folder on the root directory (ireadmore) and grag all the files from the unpacked ZIP-file

 ***
 ## Credits